noxthot/ss22_julia_workshop/pages/introduction/package_manager.md

 ```julia-repl
 (@v1.7) pkg> status
 ```
-Quite often you want to only add certain packages for certain projects.
+It is good practice to add packages only for certain projects to prevent conflicting packages.
 This can be done by creating a new package environment.
-This can for example become handy when you want to add packages to your projects which have conflicts with already loaded packages.
-In this case open a new environment (which we call example) by typing
+Here we create an environment called `example`:
 ```julia-repl
 (@v1.7) pkg> activate example
 ```